-- on an actual basis; - on a pro forma basis to give effect to (1) the filing and effectiveness of our amended and restated certificate of incorporation, (2) the conversion of all our outstanding shares of redeemable convertible preferred stock as of September 30, 2014 into an aggregate of 6,369,567 shares of our common stock, and the resultant reclassification of our redeemable convertible preferred stock to stockholders' deficit and (3) the adjustment of our outstanding warrants to purchase redeemable convertible preferred stock into warrants to purchase 38,758 shares of our common stock, and the resultant reclassification of our preferred stock warrant liabilities to additional paid-in capital, a component of stockholders' deficit, all of which will occur in connection with the closing of this offering; and - on a pro forma as adjusted basis to give further effect to (i) our sale in this offering of 3,600,000 shares of common stock at the initial public offering price of \$10.00 per share after deducting the underwriting discounts and commissions and estimated offering expenses payable by us and (ii) the sale of 500,000 shares of our common stock at a price per share equal to the initial public offering price in the concurrent private placement, after deducting placement agent fees and estimated expenses payable by us.
+- on an actual basis; - on a pro forma basis to give effect to (1) the filing and effectiveness of our amended and restated certificate of incorporation, (2) the conversion of all our outstanding shares of redeemable convertible preferred stock as of September 30, 2014 into an aggregate of 6,369,567 shares of our common stock, and the resultant reclassification of our redeemable convertible preferred stock to stockholders' deficit and (3) the adjustment of our outstanding warrants to purchase redeemable convertible preferred stock into warrants to purchase 38,758 shares of our common stock, and the resultant reclassification of our preferred stock warrant liabilities to additional paid-in capital, a component of stockholders' deficit, all of which will occur in connection with the closing of this offering; and - on a pro forma as adjusted basis to give further effect to (i) our sale in this offering of 3,600,000 shares of common stock at the assumed initial public offering price of \$13.00 per share after deducting the underwriting discounts and commissions and estimated offering expenses payable by us and (ii) the sale of \$5.0 million of shares of our common stock at a price per share equal to the initial public offering price (or 384,615 shares based on the assumed initial public offering price of \$13.00 per share) in the concurrent private placement, after deducting estimated placement agent fees and expenses payable by us.
+Because we have not entered into any definitive agreements with NEA related to the concurrent private placement, there can be no guarantee that the concurrent private placement will take place or that the terms of the concurrent private placement will be consistent with those assumed in this prospectus.